mmore500/evolvability-blog/post/glimpse-biologist.md

 In this way, the distribution of phenotypic diversity in offspring is biased away from asymmetric variation.

 The results from these artificial selection experiments can be cast in terms of evolvability: in *Drosophila*, the distribution of phenotypic outcomes in under mutation is not entirely arbitrary.
-More speficially, it could be claimed that phenotypic outcomes under mutation are biased toward viability.
+More specifically, it could be claimed that phenotypic outcomes under mutation are biased toward viability.
-For *Drosophila*, it would not be unreasonable to expect bilaterally symmetric flies to generally be more fit than bilaterally asymetric flies.
+For *Drosophila*, it would not be unreasonable to expect bilaterally symmetric flies to generally be more fit than bilaterally asymmetric flies.
 The likely more fit bilaterally symmetric phenotypic outcomes are exactly what we see favored by developmental constraint in *Drosophila*.

 Heritable Variation for Body Size in Dogs